Dave Goelz: 1976–1982: The Muppet Show and Gonzo

 In 1976, Goelz traveled to London to begin work on The Muppet Show.
 In addition to reprising the role of Zoot, he was promoted to principal Muppet performer with the starring role of The Great Gonzo.
 The puppet previously debuted in The Great Santa Claus Switch as Cigar Box Frackle and had made brief appearances in the Muppet Meeting Films and Herb Alpert & the Tijuana Brass, under different performers.
 Despite this promotion, he was still employed in the Muppet workshop.

 Goelz recalled the hectic schedule of working full-time behind the scenes and in front of the cameras, describing his typical day as involving running back and forth between making puppets and performing.
 He admitted that he did not know anything about performing at the time and had no training for it.
 At the end of the first season, he asked Henson if he could return the following year solely as a performer, to which Henson agreed.

 During the first season of the show, Gonzo was still being developed.
 Initially, Goelz was concerned about finding the right voice for the character.
 He conceived the voice on the morning of the first taping.
 He later recalled that he believed he had the weakest voice among the Muppet performers and felt anxious about singing for the first time.

 Goelz viewed Gonzo as a misfit and out of place, mirroring his own feelings as a performer.
 The early design of Gonzo featured a permanently sad expression, which influenced him to give the character a similarly depressed demeanor.
 He described the character's downcast eyes as initially making him easier to play, reflecting his own feelings of being an impostor in show business and learning to perform and puppeteer on the job.

 At times, Goelz's portrayal of the character steered more comedic.
-He ultimately began to feel limited by Gonzo's droopy eyelids, which made it difficult convey excitement and limited the character's emotions.
+He ultimately began to feel limited by Gonzo's droopy eyelids, which made it difficult to convey excitement and limited the character's emotions.
 After the first season, he asked Henson if he could build a Gonzo puppet with an eye mechanism, to which Henson agreed.
 He returned to New York to make the modifications, allowing Gonzo to convey his excitement and enthusiasm more effectively.
 Gonzo's character evolved from a nervous, depressed failure to a manic, confident stuntman.
 Other facets of the character, such as his romantic fascination with poultry, were introduced in the second season.

 In addition to the starring role of Gonzo, Goelz also performed Zoot, the saxophone player for the Electric Mayhem, and scientist Dr. Bunsen Honeydew.
 In later seasons, he introduced a new character, Beauregard, the slow-witted backstage janitor.